-We detected 246 customers using Sauce and 23 customers with estimated renewals in the next 3 months.
-The most common industry is Retail (66%) and the most common company size is 2-10 employees (74%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We detected 244 customers using Sauce and 20 customers with upcoming renewal in the next 3 months.
+The most common industry is Retail (66%) and the most common company size is 2-10 employees (75%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 👥 What types of companies is most likely to use Sauce?